Exhortation: Stand Firm

 And Fourthly, we are to rest in the final salvation that Jesus Christ has assured.
 The judgment of God against unrighteousness means salvation for those who have been saved.
 What does the mercy of God look like when it is applied to a person’s life?
 It fully manifests itself in eternal salvation—eternal life in the presence of God himself.
 What more could we hope to ask?

-Posted on February 22, 2009, in Uncategorized and tagged assurance of salvation, Commentary on Jude, exhortation, jude 20-21, Jude Commentary, pray with the Holy Spirit, stand firm in faith.
+Posted on February 22, 2009, in Expositions, Jude and tagged assurance of salvation, Commentary on Jude, exhortation, jude 20-21, Jude Commentary, pray with the Holy Spirit, stand firm in faith.
 Bookmark the permalink.
 Leave a comment.